Singapore Downtown Self-Guided Walking Tour

 The Long Bar Story, Singapore

-Possibly more famous than the hotel is the hotel bar, The Long Bar, which is credited for creating the original Singapore Sling (however, we passed on ordering one, as the city’s namesake cocktail at Long Bar costs a bundle!).
+Possibly more famous than the hotel is The Long Bar, which is credited for creating the original Singapore Sling.
+We passed on ordering one, as the city’s namesake cocktail costs a bundle!

 #2 Civilian War Monument